-Researching exactly what impact everything you eat has on the environment can be time consuming.
+Researching exactly what impact everything you eat has on the environment can be time-consuming.
 Thankfully, the BBC have a handy emissions calculator where you see what emissions the food that you consume produce.

 Just select the item and how often you eat it and it'll tell you your annual production with what that is equivalent to if you were driving or heating your home.
 You'll also see how it compares to similar products in terms of emissions.

-If a food you really enjoy isn't great for the environment, you could try out some alternatives or even think about cutting down on how often you consume.
+If a food you really enjoy isn't great for the environment, you could try out some alternatives or even think about cutting down on how often you have it.
 There are lots of ways to reduce your environmental impact so don't feel you have to make a drastic change to every aspect of your diet.

 Experiment with more environmentally friendly options and find what works best for you.